A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Proposed Framework TLF

+} where $\cos(w_i, w_j)=\frac{w_i.w_j}{\|w_i\|.\|w_j\|}$ is a similarity function which is used to calculate distance between two records $w_i$ and $w_j$.
+It is worth noting that any similarity functions such as guassian, laplacian and cosine, can be incorporated in TLF.
+We empirically test the effectiveness of TLF, by using three kernels separately, on a real-world dataset Reuters-215782 (RT)~\cite{transferlearningRsc} which has 3 cross-domain pairs as follows: orgs$\mapsto$people, orgs$\mapsto$places and people$\mapsto$places (see Section~\ref{datapreparation} for details).
+For each cross-domain pair, we separately use guassian, laplacian and cosine kernels in Eq.~\eqref{eq_manifold_sim_matrix} and calculate the corresponding classification accuracy.
+We present the results in Fig.~\ref{fig:kernels_comparison} which shows that TLF performs the best when cosine kernel is used in Eq.~\eqref{eq_manifold_sim_matrix}.
+Therefore, we use cosine kernel in TLF to calculate distance between two records $w_i$ and $w_j$.

-where $\cos(.,.)$ is a similarity function which is used to calculate distance between two records $w_i$ and $w_j$, and $k(w_j)$ represents the $k$ nearest-neighbors (kNN) of the record $w_j$.
+In Eq.~\eqref{eq_manifold_sim_matrix}, $k(w_j)$ represents the $k$ nearest-neighbors (kNN) of the record $w_j$.
 While existing methods including ARTL~\cite{long2014adaptation} and MEDA~\cite{wang2020transfer} use a user-defined value for $k$, we propose a novel approach to determine $k$ automatically so that the intrinsic properties of a record can be exploited more accurately resulting in a high transfer performance.

 In TLF, we determine $k$ NN of a record $w_i$ having label $r_i$ as follows.
 We first calculate distance between $w_i$ and other records one by one and then sort the records based on the distance in ascending order.
 We set the minimum of value of $k$ to 4.
 That is, the first four records are added to kNN set.
 Following the order, we continue to add a record $w_u$ to kNN set iteratively until $r_i\neq{r_u}; \forall u$.
 Fig.~\ref{fig:manifold_k} illustrates the difference between user-defined and automatic $k$, the automatic one finds the nearest-neighbors of a record more accurately.